Rookout/docs/docs/java-container-tutorial.md

 ### 2. Start Rookout

-Configure the Java Agent to connect to your Rookout account (if you haven't signed up, do that right [here](https://app.rookout.com/#mode=signUp).
+Configure the Java Agent to connect to your Rookout account (if you haven't signed up, do that [here](https://app.rookout.com/#mode=signUp).

 To keep things simple, set the Rookout token as an environment variable.
 While you are at it, set up another variable to identify your application instance as a dev environment.